horaceyin/fastapi-algo-trading/README.md

 #### `python -m pipenv --three`

-This command basically means that creates a virtualenv by python 3.
+This command basically means that creates a virtualenv by python 3.<br>
-And virtualenv location should be the hidden folder inside project directory.
+And virtualenv location should be the hidden folder inside project directory.<br>
 In this example, it is .venv

 Then, you can also run: